DavidSantia/endpoint/README.md

 ```

 DoConcurrent() uses the setting *ep.MaxParallel* to configure the maximum concurrency to use.
 The sample programs set this to 8.
-This is a pretty good setting depending on the bandwith of your
+This setting depends on the bandwith of your internet connection,
-internet connection, and the bandwidth of the API you are accessing.
+and the bandwidth of the API you are accessing.
+If you don't define it, it will default to 100.

 If you set it too high, you may see the error rate of retries go up.
 ```